RallyHereInteractive/openapi-spec-environment/README.md

 ## `schemas` directory

 This contains the base openapi spec files for all RallyHere APIs.
-These are merged into the above file.
+These are merged into the following openapi.json file.

 ## `sandbox.openapi.json` file